Definitions of Physical Quantities

 Gauge and absolute pressure

-The ordinary pressure gauge gives readings measured above atmospheric pressure.
-To obtain the absolute pressure, that is the pressure measured above a perfect vacuum, atmospheric pressure must be added to the gauge reading:
+measured above a perfect vacuum, atmospheric pressure must be added to the

 absolute pressure = gauge pressure + atmospheric pressure

-Stress (σ, τ)
+Stress (σ,

 For tensile and compressive stress the cross-sectional area is measured at right angles to the direction of the force, while for shear stress the area is measured parallel to the direction of the force.